• Skip to main content

 • Tomato puree: If you don’t have tomato puree use one small crushed tomato

 • Chilli Powder: Kashmiri Chilli powder has less hotness but gives a rich red color.
-If you don’t have it, you can use 1/2 teaspoon of regular chili or paprika powder.
+If you don't have it, you can use ยฝ teaspoon of regular chili or paprika powder.

-• Saute time: Every ingredient is a quick sauté, that’s how this dish becomes a quick one.
+• Saute time: Every ingredient is a quick sautรฉ, that's how this dish becomes a quick one.
 There has to be some level of crunch to onions and bell peppers.

 • Serve it with rotis/naans or basmati rice with other accompaniments.